 ROCKDOG AMPLIFIER REPAIRS is located at Albion Park Rail within the Haworth Music Centre complex which is 20 minutes from the Wollongong CBD and offers a wide range of services for musicians.
 The workshop is fully equipped to repair, service and test all kinds of guitar and bass amps and electronic band equipment.

-- Repairs and servicing of most types of guitar and bass amps amps speaker systems.
+- Repairs and servicing of most types of guitar and bass amps and speaker systems.

 - Repairs of most FX pedals including popular mods and component upgrades.

 - Installation of pickups of your choice in guitars and basses.
 Repairs and replacement of guitar wiring, switches, pots and jacks.

 ROCKDOG is the only shop on the South Coast that is totally dedicated to the repair of tube and solid-state amplifiers and most of the electronic equipment used by musicians.